-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The bank protection may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The existing wooden deck, pilings, and bank protection may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The vegetated bank provides additional stability and reduces the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods.

 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
 Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.